Activity-Based Working: What is it?

 IT & Technology Infrastructure

 Of course, every office needs a fast Wi-Fi connection.
 However, employees also need innovative office technology as well as hot desking equipment such as easily accessible power outlets, dongles, and docking stations as they untether from a fixed workspace to a hot desk configuration.

-Activity-based working is a perfect fit for today’s hybrid workplace; it’s flexible yet also provides meaningful, dedicated workspaces.
+Activity-based working is a perfect fit for today’s hybrid workplace; it’s flexible yet also provides meaningful, dedicated workspaces and improves employee satisfaction.
 To discover how you can elevate your workspace with a parcel locker system, contact a Parcel Pending by Quadient representative today.